enthought/enable/CONTRIBUTING.rst

 Branches and Releases
 ---------------------

-Mainline Enable development occurs on the master branch.
+Mainline Enable development occurs on the main branch.
 Features and bug fixes should be developed in their own topical branches.
-Once a branch is ready to be merged into the master branch, a pull request should be created on GitHub so that the code can be reviewed.
-Once another developer has signed off on the changes, they should be **squash merged** into the master branch.
+Once a branch is ready to be merged into the main branch, a pull request should be created on GitHub so that the code can be reviewed.
+Once another developer has signed off on the changes, they should be **squash merged** into the main branch.
 This allows features and bug fixes to be easily cherry-picked into later patch release branches if needed.

-Given that disruptive changes should only be happening in topical branches, the master branch should always be in a buildable/runnable condition.
+Given that disruptive changes should only be happening in topical branches, the main branch should always be in a buildable/runnable condition.
 Continuous Integration is your friend here, not your nemesis.

 Releases will always be tagged.
-If a patch release is later needed, and major changes have occured on the master branch (not just bug fixes), then a branch should be created from the release tag and fix commits cherry-picked from master until the appropriately patched result is arrived at.
+If a patch release is later needed, and major changes have occured on the main branch (not just bug fixes), then a branch should be created from the release tag and fix commits cherry-picked from main until the appropriately patched result is arrived at.
 That result should then be tagged as a normal release and the branch deleted.